Psychtoolbox-3/psychtoolbox-3.github.com/docs/BrightSideDisplay.md

 See http://www.brightsidetech.com

+NOTE: Deprecated and scheduled for removal.
+The company [BrightSide](BrightSide)
+      is dead since before the year 2010, and so are most likely
+      all DR37-P displays ever made.
+Therefore the code here is
+      almost certainly obsolete.
+Also, the driver mex file is no
+      longer bundled since many years, given it was only built
+      for 32-Bit Intel cpu's under [WindowsXP](WindowsXP) for 32-Bit Matlab.

 The driver consists of a high-level M-File "[BrightSideHDR](BrightSideHDR).m"
 which implements the user callable PTB interface and a low-
 level Matlab MEX file "[BrightSideCore](BrightSideCore).dll" that does the